Leninner/personal_portfolio/src/content/projects/static-website-aws.md

         });
     }).catch((err) => {
         console.error(err);

-        // If there is an error during processing, catch it and return
-        // from the Lambda function successfully.
-Specify a 500 HTTP status
-        // code and provide an error message in the body.
-This will provide a
-        // more meaningful error response to the end client. errorResponse(err.message, context.awsRequestId, callback)
+        errorResponse(err.message, context.awsRequestId, callback)
     });
 };

-// This is where you would implement logic to find the optimal unicorn for
-// this ride (possibly invoking another Lambda function as a microservice.)
-// For simplicity, we'll just pick a unicorn at random. function findUnicorn(pickupLocation) {
+function findUnicorn(pickupLocation) {
     console.log('Finding unicorn for ', pickupLocation.Latitude, ', ', pickupLocation.Longitude);
     return fleet[Math.floor(Math.random() * fleet.length)];